formbio/laava/README.md

 ### Option 2: Conda

-The conda (or mamba) channels and dependencies are in the configuration files `laava.conda_env.yml` and `laava_dev.conda_env.yml`.
-These two environments are similar, and both will work for running LAAVA itself, but `_dev` includes some additional developer tools.
+The conda (or mamba) channels and dependencies are in the configuration file `conda_env.yml`.

 First, install conda via Miniconda or Anaconda.
 Then, for example, suppose you have [anaconda](https://docs.anaconda.com/anaconda/install/linux/) installed and the binary